Calayan Island: Avifauna

 The flightless Calayan rail (Gallirallus calayanensis) is restricted to Calayan island under the Babuyan islands group and listed as vulnerable.
 It was first discovered by scientists in 2004.
 Malaysian plover is also reported from the sandy beaches here and it is under near threatened category.
-In 1903, the bird species identified here were 95 of which the birds of the family of Phippines formed a part.
+In 1903, the bird species identified here were 95 of which the birds of the family of Philippines formed a part.
 The other species were identified, as of the Asiatic genera, such as Hypsipetes and sphenocereus, which form the distinct fauna of the island; the specific species noted were Macropygia, otus, Eudynamys, and Hylorpe.
-Of the Luzon group only Cnnyria whitchiadi, Zosterups meyeni were found on the island.
+Of the Luzon group, only Cnnyria whitchiadi and Zosterups meyeni were found on the island.
 There were many migrant species also on the island which were not specifically identified.

 According to a field survey carried out in 2004, the newly sighted bird on the island was the Calayan rail Gallirallus calayanensis.
 Apart from this, the other species recorded during the field visit were: